jamesgopsill/gtr-client/README.md

 ## Getting Started

 To install the package, use the following code.
-I am aiming to put it onto npm soon.
+I am aiming to put it on npm soon.

 ```
 yarn add https://github.com/JamesGopsill/gtr-client